avosuser/Getting_And_Cleaning_Data_Project1/README.md

-## Detail of how I went about doing the "Getting and Cleaning Data" Poject1 assignment.
+## "Getting and Cleaning Data" Poject1 Assignment Summary.

 This Repository has all the data files and code for the "Getting and Cleaning Data" Project1 Assignment.